 Perelman joined the Gator staff with over 20 years of collegiate coaching experience, in addition to serving as the personal coach for ATP professional Chris Woodruff from 1993-99.

-In each of Perelman's three years North Carolina the team advanced to the second round of the NCAA Tournament, including a Round of 16 appearance in 2012.
+In each of Perelman’s three years at North Carolina, the team advanced to the second round of the NCAA Tournament, including a Round of 16 appearance in 2012.